 Turkeys are versatile, too.
 They can be seasoned with just salt and pepper, or spicy hot with Cajun seasoning, or smoked, marinated, injected… a freezer full of turkeys can provide a unique meal every month of the year.

-After another hour and 20 minutes (2-1/2 hours total), the breast had reached 163 degrees.
-I pulled it out of the grill, wrapped it in a couple of layers of aluminum foil, then wrapped it in a heavy towel to rest.
-There was enough residual heat to bring its final temp up to 168 degrees… not the recommended 170 degrees for white meat, but just where I like it.
-At just under 170, the white breast meat is really juicy and tender.
+After another hour and 20 minutes (2-1/2 hours total), the breast had reached 160 degrees.
+I pulled it out of the grill and wrapped it in a couple of layers of aluminum foil.

 After wrapping it in a heavy towel it was allowed to rest for a short time.
 There was enough residual heat to bring its final temp up to 165 degrees.